-Will it maintain and Significant Negative Impact (Development conflicts with landscape character, with Maintain and enhance the diversity and distinctiveness of enhance the diversity and distinctiveness of landscape character? significant negative impact (Development Conflicts with landscape character, with significant negative impacts incapable of mitigation) -significant adverse impact on the landscape setting of the village because it is an enclosed field forming part of the transition to open countryside between Fowlmere and Thriplow.
-Landsca landscape and Will it maintain and enhance the diversity and distinctiveness of townscape character?
+Maintain and enhance the diversity and distinctiveness of Will it maintain and enhance the diversity and distinctiveness of landscape character?
+Significant Negative Impact (Development conflicts with landscape character, with significant negative impacts incapable of mitigation) -significant adverse impact on the landscape setting of the village because it is an enclosed field forming part of the transition to open countryside between FowImere and Thriplow.
+Landsca landscape and townscape character Will it maintain and enhance the diversity and distinctiveness of townscape character?
 0 Neutral impact (generally compatible, or capable of being made compatible with local townscape character).
 Assumptions for a neutral impact include that appropriate design and mitigation measures would be achieved through the development process.
 Landscape, Townscape and Cultural Heritage Avoid damage to areas and sites designated for their historic interest, and protect their settings.
-Will it protect or enhance sites, features or areas of historical, archaeological, or cultural interest (including conservation areas, listed buildings, registered parks and gardens and scheduled monuments)? - Minor Negative Impact on historic Assets (incapable of satisfactory mitigation) - site forms an important part of the setting of Grade II Listed building. je Will it lead to developments built to a high standard of design and good place making that reflects local character?
+Will it protect or enhance sites, features or areas of historical, archaeological, or cultural interest (including conservation areas, listed buildings, registered parks and gardens and scheduled monuments)? - Minor Negative Impact on historic Assets (incapable of satisfactory mitigation) - site forms an important part of the setting of Grade II Listed building. ye Create places, spaces and buildings that work well, wear well and look good Will it lead to developments built to a high standard of design and good place making that reflects local character?
 Minimise impacts on climate change (including greenhouse gas emissions) Will it support the use of renewable energy resources?
 Will it promote energy 0 Standard requirements for renewables would apply. efficiency?
 Will it minimise contributions to climate change through sustainable construction practices?
 Climate Change Will it minimise risk to people and property from flooding, and incorporate sustainable drainage measures?
 0 Flood Zone 1 and no drainage issues that cannot be appropriately addressed. Φ Reduce vulnerability to future climate change effects Will it minimise the likely impacts of climate change on the development through appropriate design?
 Will it use water in a sustainable manner, and enable and encourage high levels of water efficiency?
 Health Maintain and enhance human health Will it promote good health, encourage healthy lifestyles, and reduce health inequalities?
 5 Reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime, and will it reduce fear of crime?